Associate Professor Andrea O'Connor

 - Li X, Burger S, O'Connor A, Ong L, Karas J, Gras S. An enzyme-responsive controlled release system based on a dual-functional peptide.
 CHEMICAL COMMUNICATIONS.
 Royal Society of Chemistry.
 2016, Vol. 52, Issue 29.

 - Morrison W, Marre D, Grinsell D, Batty A, Trost N, O'Connor A. Creation of a Large Adipose Tissue Construct in Humans Using a Tissue-engineering Chamber: A Step Forward in the Clinical Application of Soft Tissue Engineering.
 EBIOMEDICINE.
-Elsevier Science.
+Elsevier.
 2016, Vol. 6.

 - Khalid A, Tran P, Norello R, Simpson D, O'Connor A, Tomljenovic-Hanic S. Intrinsic fluorescence of selenium nanoparticles for cellular imaging applications.
 NANOSCALE.
 Royal Society of Chemistry.
 2016, Vol. 8, Issue 6.